 These massive snakes are clumsy on land because of their sheer weight, but they are sleek and stealthy when in the water.

 They have the eyes and nostrils located on top of their heads enabling it to breathe and see while they remain nearly completely submerged, allowing the anaconda to lay in wait for their unsuspecting prey.

-The green anaconda colouring is typically a olive green background with oval black spots running down the back and smaller oval spots with yellow centers along the sides, providing excellent camouflage.
+The green anaconda coloring is typically an olive green background with oval black spots running down the back and smaller oval spots with yellow centers along the sides, providing excellent camouflage.
 Their head is relatively small sized when compared to the thick body with distinctive orange-yellow striping on the sides.